lappsgrid-services/ServiceValidator/docs/components/entities/Readme.md

 - Annotations do not have a `category` attribute.
 - View metadata has no `namedEntityCategorySet`

-lingpipe/cmu.dictionaryNER_1.0.0.xml

-- View metadata has no type
-- Output has no `@language` attribute with text input.
-- View metadata has no `namedEntityCategorySet`

-lingpipe/vassar.ner_1.0.0.xml

-- Service requires LIF but accepts text
+LingPipeNER

 - New view has no identifier
 - Output has no `@language` attribute with text input.
 - On LIF input the `@context` attribute is lost
 - Metadata type of view is ner:lingpipe-en-news-muc-6
 - Gives scores of -Infinity

-dkpro/dkpro.stanford.namedentityrecognizer.xml
+LingpipeDictionaryBasedNER

+- View metadata has no type
+- Output has no `@language` attribute with text input.
+- View metadata has no `namedEntityCategorySet`

+vassar lingpipe.ner_1.1.1-SNAPSHOT

+- Not tested yet

+vassar lingpipe.dictionary_ner_1.1.1-SNAPSHOT

+- Not tested yet

+brandeis uima.dkpro.stanfordnlp.namedentityrecognizer_0.0.1

 - Service requires LIF but accepts text
 - New view has no identifier